Tuition at Holland Hall.

 Tuition assistance is determined by the difference between the tuition charged and the family’s ability to pay.
 The School and Student Service (SSS) sends Holland Hall a Report of Family Contribution (RFC) which makes a general recommendation about a family’s ability to pay.
 The RFC report does not bind Holland Hall to a specific award.
-The Tuition Assistance Committee reviews the SSS information and applicable tax forms, taking into consideration any unusual debt or extenuating circumstances.
-All information is treated as highly confidential.
+The Tuition Assistance Committee reviews the SSS information and applicable tax forms and determines all awards in light of demonstrated need and the limits of the financial-aid budget.
+All information is highly confidential.

 Is tuition assistance automatically renewed?

-No. It is necessary to reapply every year and the awards may be adjusted if the family financial circumstances change.
+No. It is necessary to reapply every year, and the awards will change if the family's financial circumstances change.

-You will need to complete your taxes early enough to meet the March 15, 2013, deadline.
-If Holland Hall receives the materials after the deadline, the amount of financial assistance available to your student may be limited or exhausted.
+You must complete your taxes early enough to meet the March deadline.
+If Holland Hall receives the materials after the deadline, we cannot guarantee that any funds will be available.

 My spouse does not work outside the home.
 How will this affect the amount of tuition assistance provided?

-Since it is our belief that families bear the primary responsibility for financing the education of their children, this is an important factor and will be taken into consideration.
+Since it is our belief that families bear the primary responsibility for financing the education of their children, this is an important factor determining tuition assistance.